PTSD in Military Veterans

 Find safe ways to blow off steam.
 Pound on a punching bag, pummel a pillow, go for a hard run, sing along to loud music, or find a secluded place to scream at the top of your lungs.

 Support your body with a healthy diet.
 Omega-3s play a vital role in emotional health so incorporate foods such as fatty fish, flaxseed, and walnuts into your diet.
 Limit processed and fried food, sugars, and refined carbs which can exacerbate mood swings and energy fluctuations.

 Get plenty of sleep.
 Sleep deprivation exacerbates anger, irritability, and moodiness.
 Aim for 7 to 9 hours of quality sleep each night.
 Develop a relaxing bedtime ritual (listen to calming music, take a hot shower, or read something light and entertaining), turn off screens at least one hour before bedtime, and make your bedroom as dark and quiet as possible.

 For veterans with PTSD, flashbacks usually involve visual and auditory memories of combat.
 It feels as if it's happening all over again so it's vital to reassure yourself that the experience is not occurring in the present.
 Trauma specialists call this “dual awareness.”

 State to yourself (out loud or in your head) the reality that while you feel as if the trauma is currently happening, you can look around and recognize that you're safe.

 Use a simple script when you awaken from a nightmare or start to experience a flashback: “I feel [panicked, frightened, overwhelmed, etc.] because I'm remembering [traumatic event], but as I look around I can see that the event isn't happening right now and I'm not in danger.”

-Describe what you see when look around (name the place where you are, the current date, and three things you see when you look around).
+Describe what you see when you look around (name the place where you are, the current date, and three things you see when you look around).

 Try tapping your arms as you describe what you see to help bring you back to the present.